jacobecox/psc-automation/README-producer.md

 4. **Creates Cloud SQL Instance**:
    - Creates a PostgreSQL instance with configurable settings
    - Enables Private Service Connect for secure access
-   - Uses the VPC and subnet self_links from the infrastructure module for proper dependency management
+   - Uses the VPC self_link from the infrastructure module for proper dependency management
    - Configurable machine type, database version, backup settings, and maintenance window
    - **⚠️ Security Note**: The default password is set to "postgres" for initial setup.
 It is **highly recommended** to change this to a secure password immediately after the instance is created.